Agriculture

 Biological Measures

-Strip Cropping: Strip cropping involves the planting of erosion-permitting crops (jowar, bajra, maize) with erosion checking close- growing crops (grasses, pulses), which conserve soil moisture and reduce soil erosion by protecting the natural structure and organic matter in the unploughed areas.
+Strip Cropping: Strip cropping involves planting erosion-permitting crops (jowar, bajra, maize) with erosion-checking close-growing crops (grasses, pulses).
+They conserve soil moisture and reduce soil erosion by protecting the natural structure and organic matter in the unploughed regions.

-Crop Rotation: Crop rotation helps to control soil erosion by making the soil undisturbed by alternating crops.
+Crop Rotation: Crop rotation helps control soil erosion by allowing the soil to remain undisturbed through the alternating of crops.
 It plays a crucial role in improving soil structure and allowing organic matter to build up for the upcoming crops.

 Mechanical Measures

-Contour Tillage: Tillage should be done at the right angle to the slopes.
+Contour Tillage: Contour tillage is the tilling process in contour farming in which tillage should be done at the right angle to the slopes.
 Through this, each furrow cuts off the flowing water, allowing it to soak into the soil.

-Terracing: Terracing is practiced all over India to control soil erosion.
-By cultivating sloping lands into flat surfaces, it reduces the amount of water flowing across the soil surface, thus preventing soil erosion.
+Terracing: Terracing is practised all over India to control soil erosion.
+Cultivating sloping lands into flat surfaces reduces the amount of water flowing across the soil surface, thus preventing soil erosion.

-National Mission for Sustainable Agriculture (NMSA): NMSA was launched by the Department of Agriculture and Farmer’s Welfare in 2014-15.
-The scheme aims at agricultural productivity, especially in rainfed areas, focusing on integrated farming, water use efficiency, soil health management and synergizing resource conservation.
+National Mission for Sustainable Agriculture (NMSA): NMSA was launched by the Department of Agriculture and Farmer's Welfare in 2014-15.
+The scheme aims to enhance agricultural productivity, particularly in rainfed areas, by focusing on integrated farming, water use efficiency, soil health management, and synergizing resource conservation.

-Soil Health Card Scheme: The Soil Health Card was launched in 2015 with the initiative of improving farmers' soil quality and profitability and generating employment for rural youth.
-This card monitors the health of the soil and enables farmers to decide which crop to cultivate in their agricultural fields.
-This scheme has been merged with the Rashtriya Krishi Vikas Yojana (RKVY) cafeteria scheme as its one component under the name ‘Soil Health & Fertility’ from 2022-23.
+Soil Health Card Scheme: The Soil Health Card scheme was launched in 2015 with the aim of improving farmers' soil quality and profitability, as well as generating employment opportunities for rural youth.
+This card monitors the health of the soil, enabling farmers to determine which crops to cultivate in their agricultural fields.
+This scheme has been merged with the Rashtriya Krishi Vikas Yojana (RKVY) cafeteria scheme as one of its components under the name 'Soil Health & Fertility' from 2022-23.

 Frequently Asked Questions On Soil Erosion in India: Causes, Effects and Prevention